Hasselmark/Hasselmark/README.md

-### Hi there 👋
+### Hi 👋

 ### About me:
-I'm Mikkel.
 I'm currently pursuing an AP degree in Computer Science, which will be completed in 2025.
 In my current semester I'm learning about business intelligence, system development and cypersecurity.

 ### Languages and Tools:
 <div>